 My mother, Marie Hablitzel, was a second grade school teacher.
 Her students remember starting each school day with a drawing lesson.
 After she retired, we coauthored the Draw Write Now series.

-She taught primary grades at Gerber Elementary in California for most of her career.
-Budgets were tight, so Marie used whatever paper was available.
+Marie taught primary grades at Gerber Elementary in California for most of her career which began in 1942.

 Marie enjoyed three-mile walks up until a few weeks before her death in 2007 at the age of 86.
 I was blessed to have the opportunity to work with her and am honored to continue her work.